ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_cil_pmsm/uz_cil_pmsm.rst

 ===================

 To use the CIL method for controller development for PMSM, as described in [[#uz_cil_paper1]_][[#uz_cil_paper2]_], several IP-Cores have been created.
-A general overview over the available IP-Cores is given here.
+A general overview of the available IP-Cores is given here.
 Links to the individual Docs pages can be found below, as well as examples for the usage.
-Models are available for sixphase and ninephase PMSM.
+Models are available for six-phase and nine-phase PMSM.

 General setup
 =============